What plastics can be processed with CO2 laser?

 Plastic processing was one of the sectors in which the introduction of the CO2 laser was immediately appreciated.
 Laser has made it possible to carry out faster, more precise and less wasteful processes.

 Flexibility has been the watchword that made new methods possible andopened up new areas of application for plastic processing.

 The word "plastic" is quite inaccurate: it covers a large number of materials which have very different behaviors, mechanical characteristics, workability and possible applications.

 Cutting, drilling and marking are the main processes that can be carried out with CO2 laser.
 Plastic objects are cut by gradually removing the material until the laser beam penetrates through its entire thickness.

 Some plastics lend themselves more to cutting than others.
-The best results are obtained with acrylates and polypropylene (PP).
+The best results with laser are obtained with acrylic (PMMA) and polypropylene (PP).
 On these plastics, the cut comes out with smooth, shiny edges and without any scorch marks.

 CO2 laser marking for plastic is based on the same principle as laser cuts; though in this case, the beam only removes a surface layer, leaving an indelible mark.

 In theory, laser can mark any type of logo, code or figure on plastic, but in reality, the possible applications depend on the material used.
 Some materials respond better to cutting operations, while others are more suitable for marking.

 But what does this great variability of behavior between one plastic and another depend on?
 The difference lies in the different disposition of the monomers, the repetitive molecular units within the polymer.
 Variations in temperature have an effect on the material properties and behaviour.